Prepared Exclusively for Grape Ape, LLC

 | Median | $7,600,000 | $180,952 | $178 | 5.85% | 9.7x | -- | |||||

-20234 Roscoe Boulevard, Winnetka (LAAA Team — In Escrow) — This 25-unit LIHTC property, built in 1964 and rehabilitated in 1995, is under contract at $5,150,000 ($206,000/unit).
-The buyer, a resyndication investor pursuing new 4% credits and LAHD grant funding, contracted 13.2% above the original list price of $4,550,000, reflecting exceptional demand for LIHTC assets in the San Fernando Valley.
-Roscoe carries a permanent 55-year regulatory agreement through 2050.
-As an LAAA Team transaction within the same ownership circle, this comp provides the most direct pricing intelligence for Kittridge Park Villas.
+20234 Roscoe Boulevard, Winnetka (LAAA Team — In Escrow) — This 25-unit LIHTC property, built in 1964 and rehabilitated in 1997, is under contract at $5,000,000 ($200,000/unit) with a 5.24% cap rate on current restricted NOI of $261,897.
+The buyer is assuming an existing Fannie Mae loan at 2.98% interest-only, producing a 3.35x debt coverage ratio.
+Roscoe carries a permanent 55-year regulatory agreement through 2050 with 10 of 24 restricted units (42%) leased to Section 8 voucher holders.
+As an LAAA Team transaction within the same ownership circle as Kittridge, this comp provides the most direct pricing intelligence available.

 | # | Address | Type | SF | Rent | $/SF | Source |